Madness in vector spaces: Introduction

-This article is organized as follows: In \S\ref{sec:card_ZFC}, we consider issues of cardinality and address question 1 using only $\ZFC$ techniques, showing that mad families of subspaces of cardinality $\geq 2$ are always uncountable, and in fact $\b\leq \a_{\mathrm{vec},F}$.
-We adapt the aforementioned work of Brendle and Garc\'{i}a \'{A}vila to show the corresponding results for \emph{block} subspaces for general $F$.
-In \S\ref{sec:card_cons}, we use forcing to establish consistency results regarding $\a_{\mathrm{vec},F}$ in analogy to those mentioned above for $\a$.
+This article is organized as follows: In \S\ref{sec:card_ZFC}, we consider issues of cardinality and address question 1 using only $\ZFC$ techniques, showing that mad families of block subspaces of cardinality $\geq 2$ are always uncountable (Proposition \ref{prop:mad_unctbl}) and that $\b\leq \a_{\mathrm{vec},F}$ (Proposition \ref{prop:bleqa}).
+We then adapt the aforementioned work of Brendle and Garc\'{i}a \'{A}vila to show, moreover, that $\mathrm{non}(\LM)\leq\a_{\mathrm{vec},F}$, for general $F$ (Corollary \ref{cor:nonMleqa_vec}).
+In \S\ref{sec:card_cons}, we use forcing to establish consistency results regarding $\a_{\mathrm{vec},F}$ in analogy to those mentioned above for $\a$, showing that is equal to $\aleph_1$ in the Cohen (Theorem \ref{thm:cohen}) and Sacks (Theorem \ref{thm:sacks}) models, and that the spectrum of cardinalities of mad families of block subspaces can be made arbitrarily large (Theorem \ref{thm:hechler}).
 In \S\ref{sec:def}, we consider issues of definability.
-We use the Ramsey-theoretic results from the author's \cite{Smythe:LocRamBlock} to give a partial solution for ``full'' mad families of subspaces.
-The existence of such families is established under certain set-theoretic hypotheses. \S\ref{sec:def} can be read independently from the other sections.
+We use the Ramsey-theoretic results from the author's \cite{MR3864398} to give a partial solution for ``full'' mad families of subspaces (Theorem \ref{thm:no_full_mad}).
+The existence of such families is established under certain set-theoretic hypotheses (Theorem \ref{thm:full_mad}). \S\ref{sec:def} can be read independently from the other sections.
 We conclude in \S\ref{sec:fin} with further remarks, conjectures, and open questions.